giovanne123/Ecoflow_Powerstream_HomeAssistant_Automation_Documentation/README.md

 ### For my first PoC I started with:

 ### **ecoflow-powerstream-nodejs**
--	Cloned the repo from here (https://github.com/bogdancs92/ecoflow-powerstream-nodejs.git)
+* Cloned the repo from here (https://github.com/bogdancs92/ecoflow-powerstream-nodejs.git)
--	Nodejs Powerstream Config change: (values for e.g. URL, QUERY, TOKEN are free to use but must correspond to the REST-URL which will be called later) o	Create/edit “.env”
+* Nodejs Powerstream Config change: (values for e.g. URL, QUERY, TOKEN are free to use but must correspond to the REST-URL which will be called later)
+    * Create/edit “.env”
 ```
 NODE_ENV=development
 KEY_MAIL=your_email_ecoflow_app